-I’m Joost, designer.
-I like solving real world problems with digital solutions.
-I design for the core experience at Uber.
-In the years before I focussed on payments and emerging markets.
+I’m Joost, designer and advisor.
+I like solving real world problems with digital solutions, that's why I design the core experience at Uber.
+Apart from a love for prototyping, I often focus on product strategy and emerging markets.
 I’m based in Amsterdam, where I also like helping other designers with their challenges.
 Say hi.

 I've always had an interest in technology, but never imagined to have a career in tech.
 That changed in 2011 with an idea for a news app.
 As I designed my way through multiple iterations, I thought by myself: 'I love doing this.
 But is it an actual job?'